Metroland (film): Plot

-Back in the present, Chris is unable to get over the feeling that he has surrendered his youth and ideals to a life he once swore he would never lead.
+Back in the present, Chris is unable to get over the feeling that he has surrendered his youth and ideals to a life he once swore he'd never lead.
 One night he attends a party at Toni's girlfriend's house, arriving without his wife.
-There he hears Toni casually mentioning that his girlfriend just had an abortion, and then sees him flirting with another woman at the party—doing what he wants to do.
+There he hears Toni casually mentioning that his girlfriend just had an abortion, then sees him flirting with another woman at the party—doing what he wants to do.
 Later, Chris meets a beautiful woman, Joanna (Amanda Ryan), who invites him to sleep with her.
 After learning that Toni in fact asked her to sleep with his friend as a way of ruining his marriage, Chris rejects the offer and returns home to Marion.

 The next day, Chris comes home from work and finds Toni in the house with Marion.
 Toni hints that he and Marion had sex and the two friends get into a fight in the garden.
 Later, Marion tells him that Toni tried it on and that she rejected him.
 She tells him that despite all of his talk, Toni is really only jealous of Chris and the life he leads.
 The next day, Toni shows up at Chris' house to say goodbye before headed to Malibu, where he intends to do some screenwriting.
-He tries to tempt Chris into leaving his life behind and come with him but Chris refuses, admitting, "I like my life; I'm content".
-That night, while Chris is on one of his walks, Marion approaches and asks what he would put on the list for "happy".
-Chris responds, "Happy—if not now, never".
+He tries to tempt Chris into leaving his life behind and come with him, but Chris refuses, admitting, "I like my life; I'm content."
+That night, while Chris is on one of his walks, Marion approaches and asks what he'd put on the list for "happy."
+Chris responds, "Happy—if not now, never."